Chesty Puller: Patrolling, June 4–6, 1930

-After Puller inherited command of Nicaraguan Guardia Nacional called Company M. He was prepared to conduct operations against the Sandinista rebels.
-Puller immediately departed on a patrol.
+After Puller inherited command of Nicaraguan Guardia Nacional called Company M, he was prepared to conduct operations against the Sandinista rebels, and immediately departed on a patrol.
 Puller moved eastward for a five-day sweep, but soon received orders to head northeast.
 The patrol moved by day and camped each night in a village.
 In the afternoon of June 4, the company was at San Antonio cooking a steer in preparation for a trek into the uninhabited area around Mt.
 Kilande.
 After hearing some gunshots to the north, Puller sent thirteen men of the Guardia to investigate a thousand yards beyond the town.
 The Guardia encountered six rebels who may have been Sandinistas and a firefight occurred.
 The Guardia killed one rebel while the other five fled.
 The rebel bandit was armed with a Springfield rifle and Colt revolver.
 On June 6, the patrol moved toward the village of Los Cedros when it encountered an equally surprised force of Sandinistas who were on top of a brush covered hill that sloped about 175 yards down to the trail.
 The Sandinistas opened fire on the patrol and the patrol returned fire.
 Without hesitation, Puller dashed up the rise while yelling for his men to charge.
 Puller's men joined in the attack and fired their weapons while charging the enemy position.
 Puller and his Guardia were able to avoid being hit by small arms fire and crude improvised grenades thrown by the rebels.
 The rebels were routed and fled.
 Puller and his men realized they stumbled onto an insurgent camp.
 Seven dead rebel bodies were found and Puller's force suffered no casualties.
 Puller's patrol found two rifles, one pistol, and ten machetes.
 They also found rosters and papers in the rebel camp, which revealed that two of the seven dead rebels were leaders of the group.
 After that, Puller's company returned to Jinotega.